-One of the best experiences you’ll have is one that frightens you at first then ends up being one of your most memorable adventures.
-Such was the case with the SkyRider, Hunter Mountain’s zipline in New York’s northern Catskills, one of the fastest, highest and longest in North America.
+One of the most memorable experiences you’ll ever have is one that frightens you at first and then ends up being tons of fun.
+Such was the case with the SkyRider, the zipline at Hunter Mountain in New York’s Northern Catskills, the fastest, highest and longest zipline in North America.

-During a trip upstate, I was offered the opportunity to try the SkyRider by New York Zipline Adventures.
-I’m not sure why, but it seemed like a good time to face my fear.
-It wasn’t until I was at the top of the mountain looking out over a 650-foot drop that I started to rethink my decision.
+When I was offered the opportunity to try the SkyRider; I figured it was now or never.
+It wasn’t until I was at the top of the mountain looking over a 650-foot drop that I started to rethink my decision.

-It was drizzling when we arrived, not that a little rain was going to stop us.
-Except for dangerous weather such as lightning or rough winds at Hunter Mountain, SkyRider is open rain or shine, winter or summer.
+It was drizzling when we arrived at New York Zipline Adventures, not that a little rain was going to stop us.
+Except for dangerous weather such as lightning or rough winds the SkyRider is open rain or shine year-round.

 Our first order of business was suiting up.
-Puma, Dustin, Kevin (our three guides) and Rowan (a guide in training) helped each of us into our gear, an array of belts and buckles weaving around our legs, shoulders, and waist reminding me of the setup I used to repel into the 300-foot sinkhole in Belize called the Black Hole Drop.
-Our helmets were small domes, a cross between a road bike and an old-school motorcycle helmet.
+Puma, Dustin, Kevin (our three guides) and Rowan (a guide in training) helped us into our gear, an array of belts and buckles weaving around our legs, shoulders, and waist, reminding me of the setup I used in Belize to repel into the 300-foot sinkhole called the Black Hole Drop.
+On our heads, we wore small dome-like helmets, a cross between a road bike and an old-school motorcycle helmet.

 Hunter Mountain Zipline #1

-The SkyRider is comprised of five separate ziplines with a combined length of 4.6 miles.
-The first zip is the longest and highest of the five at 3200 feet and 600 feet high.
+The SkyRider is comprised of five separate ziplines with a combined length of 4.6 miles, making it one of the longest ziplines in the U.S. The first zip is the longest and highest of the five at 3200 feet long and 600 feet high.

-On a platform perched at the edge of a cliff, were side-by-side ziplines, each with a short ramp leading to oblivion; we’d zip in twos.
-Kevin pointed to a tiny brown speck in the forest canopy more than a half mile away and said, “That’s the other side.”
+On a platform perched at the edge of a cliff, were two ziplines side-by-side, each with a short ramp leading to oblivion.
+Kevin pointed to a tiny brown speck in the forest canopy more than a half-mile away and said, “That’s the other side.”

 All I heard was “Run down the ramp.”